psharkey/docker/toolbox/README.md

 $
 ```
 # Build Environment Usage
-While jou may find the individual examples above to be useful, the intent is really to use this toolbox as a development environment.
+While you may find the individual examples above to be useful, the intent is really to use this toolbox as a development environment.
 The following bash function uses the previous examples and includes additional arguments to make this possible:
 ```bash
 toolbox(){
         x11host